darioflute/sospex/README.md

 ### Current version

-The current version released on anaconda is: 0.35.beta
+The current version released on anaconda is: 0.36.beta

-Release date:  March 1, 2019
+Release date:  April 26, 2019

 ### Install with anaconda